TheMariday/marimapper/README.md

 You can test your backend with `python scripts/check_backend.py`

-L3D also support the following pre-made backends.
+MariMapper also support the following pre-made backends.
 This can be selected in the following steps using the `--backend` argument.

 | Backend   | Supported |